 W53 Production and Operations Management.
 The course introduces the student to the management of production processes within the business firm.
 The student will examine how production forecasts are developed and utilized.
 Emphasis is on the design of production systems-including capacity and location planning, product and service design, and facilities layout-as well as proper techniques for operating and controlling them.
 Topics covered include inventory management, material requirement, planning, and quality assurance.
-Quantitative and computer applications will reflect the current state of production management practice.
-A text is required.
+Quantitative and computer applications will be an important part of the analysis.
+Two texts are required.
 Class discussion, case studies, and visits to local business operations.
 A midterm and final exam are required.
 Prerequisite: 360 and Mathematics 132 or its equivalent.
 Mr. E. Van Der Heide.